solchef/examples/resend-email-form/README.md

-# Send a React email using Trigger.dev and Resend
+# Send a React email from a form using Trigger.dev and Resend

 This Next.js project sends an email which is built using React and Typescript, and sent using Trigger.dev and Resend.
 The email is triggered by completing a form.